 Missing Maps is an open, collaborative project in which you can help to map the ‘missing’ areas where humanitarian organisations are trying to meet the needs of vulnerable people and support decision-making in relief efforts.
 No prior skills required.
 You can even organise a mapathon with your friends or join one taking place online to explore some lesser known areas of the world.

-Why not send a letter to either NHS staff or care home resident, cheer up someone’s day during these dreary winter months.
+Why not send a letter to either NHS staff or care home resident, cheer up someone’s day.

 Mentoring and Tutoring